This post may contain affiliate links. See our disclosure policy.

-How to Make Sweet Potato Casserole
+How to Make Sweet Potato Casserole with Pecan Topping

-Sweet Potato Casserole with Coconut Pecan Topping
+Sweet Potato Casserole with Pecan Topping

+- Preheat oven to 350 degrees.
 In a large bowl or mixer, combine sweet potatoes, milk, brown sugar, melted butter, egg, vanilla, and salt.
 Beat ingredients with a hand mixer (or in a mixer) until the sweet potatoes are light and fluffy.

-Stir all of the topping ingredients together in a small bowl.
+- Stir all of the topping ingredients together in a small bowl.

-Sprinkle the topping evenly over the sweet potatoes.
+- Sprinkle the topping evenly over the sweet potatoes.

-Bake uncovered for 35 minutes.
+- Bake uncovered for 35 minutes.

 - Sweet potatoes or yams can be used in place of the canned sweet potatoes in this recipe.
 Peel and dice the sweet potatoes, then boil them until fork tender.
 Mash them with a little milk to reach your desired consistency, then follow the recipe instructions as written.